udoprog/musli/README.md

 the `Encode` and `Decode` traits it allows for the same data model to be serialized in many different ways.
 This is a larger topic and is covered further down.

-[does not require the use of a visitor]: https://docs.rs/serde/latest/serde/trait.Deserializer.html#tymethod.deserialize_seq

 <br>